Nursing Home Workforce Standards Board

 Green meeting practices

 The state of Minnesota is committed to minimizing the environmental impact of this event by following green meeting practices.
-DLI is minimizing the environmental impact of its events by following green meeting practices.
+The Department of Labor and Industry (DLI) is minimizing the environmental impact of its events by following green meeting practices.
 DLI encourages participants to use electronic copies of handouts or to print them on 100% post-consumer processed chlorine-free paper, double-sided.